 I’m David Levin, a freelance science and technology writer based in Boston.
-I’ve spent nearly two decades producing audiointeractivevideo, and text pieces for clients around the country.
-My work has been featured nationally on public radio’s All Things Considered, Here and Now, and Living On Earth, as well as by institutions like the National Science FoundationTufts University, Harvard School of Public Health, Woods Hole Oceanographic Institution, and the USF College of Marine Science.
+I’ve spent nearly two decades producing audiointeractivevideo, and text pieces for media outlets around the country.
+My work has been featured nationally on public radio’s All Things Considered, Here and Now, and Living On Earth; as well as print media like Knowable Magazine and Smithsonian.org.
+In addition to traditional science journalism, I have also written for the National Science Foundation, Harvard School of Public Health, and the Woods Hole Oceanographic Institution.

 Before setting out independently, I worked as as a web producer at NOVA, the PBS science series, where I launched and hosted NOVA’s award winning audio podcast.
 I also created audio featuresblog posts, and interactive pieces for the show’s website, and produced the NOVA Minute, a science radio segment that aired weekday mornings on WGBH-FM Boston.